haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/config/config-php.md

 The Magento 2 deployment configuration replaces `local.xml` in Magento 1.x.
 </div>

-Unlike other [module configuration files]({{ page.baseurl }}/config-guide/config/config-files.html), Magento's deployment configuration is loaded into memory when Magento initializes, is not merged with any other files, and cannot be extended. (`config.php` and `env.php` are merged with each other, however.)
+Unlike other [module configuration files]({{ page.baseurl }}/config-guide/config/config-files.html), Magento的部署配置 is loaded into memory when Magento initializes, is not merged with any other files, and cannot be extended. (`config.php` and `env.php` are merged with each other, however.)

 ## Details about the deployment configuration {#config-php-contents}